 Root canal treatment is a highly effective procedure designed to eliminate infection, relieve pain, and save a natural tooth.
 However, the success of the treatment does not end once the procedure is complete.
 Proper aftercare and long-term oral hygiene play a vital role in ensuring the treated tooth remains healthy and functional for years to come.

-At Ilchester Dental & Implant Centre, we regularly support patients from Ilchester, Yeovil, and surrounding areas in maintaining excellent oral health following root canal treatment.
-This detailed guide explains how to care for your tooth, protect your gums, and prevent future dental problems.
+At Ilchester Dental & Implant Centre, we regularly support patients in maintaining excellent oral health following root canal treatment in Ilchester, Yeovil, and the surrounding areas.
+This detailed guide explains how to care for your teeth, protect your gums, and prevent future dental problems.

 A tooth that has undergone root canal treatment no longer contains living pulp tissue.
 While this eliminates pain and infection, it also means the tooth can become more brittle over time if not properly protected.